 Consequently, having given mercy, we are given mercy!

 Now that is something to have a BEAUTIFUL ATTITUDE about!

 Thank you, Jesus, for teaching me the importance of forgiving others.
-Please help me to remember all the people who have hurt me so that I can forgive them from my heart.
+Please help me remember all the people who have hurt me to so that I can forgive them from my heart.
 Lord Jesus, thank you for dying on the cross that I might be forgiven.
 I am sorry for my own sins, and I ask You to be my Savior and the Lord of my life.
-And now please forgive me for the things that I have done wrong.
+And now, please forgive me for the things that I have done wrong.
 Please help me to forgive from my heart all the people on my list.
 I now choose to forgive [insert the name of the person you are forgiving] for [insert a brief description of what was done to you], and I release [insert the person’s name] into the freedom of my forgiveness.
 I will not hold these things against [insert the person’s name] anymore.
 Thank You, Lord, for helping me forgive [insert the name of the person you are forgiving].
-I ask now that You set me free from every ungodly influence that [insert the person’s name] has had on my life an that You cut the ropes that have held me tightly to the pain of the past.
+I ask now that You set me free from every ungodly influence that [insert the person’s name] has had on my life and that You cut the ropes that have held me tightly to the pain of the past.
 I’m sorry, God, for blaming You for the bad things that have happened in my life.
 I now know You did not want these things to happen either.
 Please forgive me.
 Amen

-(1) Left-click on the underlined phrase to open another article in a different tab with more explanation.
+(1) Select the link to open another article in a new tab with additional information.